A Page All About Arkansas Crystal and Quartz Crystal in General

 Arkansas has some of the largest crystal beds in the world!

 Partially due to geological phenomena such as folding and faulting, it was a great place for crystal to grow, and grow it did.

-Two of the reasons that Arkansas crystal is different is the presence of thermal waters and magnetic lodestone.
+Among other reasons, two of the reasons that Arkansas crystal is different is the presence of thermal waters and magnetic lodestone.

-Arkansas is a unique place, to be sure.
+Arkansas is a unique place, to be sure!

 Besides the crystal mines, we have the only diamond mine which is open to the public for digging in North America (Crater of Diamonds State Park).